llaville/php-compatinfo-db/docs/architecture/README.md

 ## Entity Relationship diagram

-Here is the database structure that will contain all data you may find it into `data/reference/` directory.
+Here is the database [ER model][er-model] that will contain all data you may find it into `data/reference/` directory.

 ![ER diagram](../assets/images/db-er-diagram.archi.plantuml.svg)